Serengeti National Park: Threats

 Deforestation in the Mau Forest region has changed the hydrology of the Mara River.
-There are invasive species of plants such as Siam weed, Prickly pear, Feverfew and Mexican sunflower.
+There are invasive plant species such as Siam weed, Prickly pear, Feverfew and Mexican sunflower.
 A study in 1996 estimated that the human population of the western side of the park is growing by four percent yearly.
-Livestock use is also growing which increased the amount of land turned over to farming and ranching.
+Livestock use has also grown which has increased the amount of land turned over to farming and ranching.
 A study by the World Conservation Monitoring Centre in 2001 estimated that roughly 200,000 animals are killed by poaching every year.

-Between 2005 and 2012 the government considered building a 452-km highway through the park, a proposal revived in 2024.
+Between 2005 and 2012, the government considered building a 452-km (281-mile) highway through the park, a proposal revived in 2024.
 The idea sparked significant controversy.
 Advocates argued that the road would improve connectivity and alleviate poverty in northern Tanzania, while conservationists warn of severe ecological impacts, including disruption of the wildebeest migration and potential ecosystem collapse.
 Alternatives, such as southern routes bypassing the park, have been proposed as less harmful options that could benefit more people while preserving the park's integrity.